 - 2 tbsp.
 Oil (I used olive oil but canola can also be used)

 - 2-3 tbsp.
-Water, cold (start with 2 tbsp and add the last tbsp if required.
+Water, cold (start with 2 tablespoon and add the last tablespoon if required.
 I used only 2 tbsp.)

 - Take flour, sugar, baking powder, salt, green chilies and garlic pods into a food processor with chopping blade and pulse until chilies and garlic are minced evenly.